 The Unalaska City Council wants more information before it decides whether to tax local purchases from online retailers like Amazon.

 That's why councilors voted last week to contribute $5,000 to the Alaska Municipal League (AML).

+The money will go towards an AML working group studying how Alaska communities might collect online sales tax.
 That possibility emerged last year, under the Supreme Court's South Dakota v.
-Wayfair, Inc decision — and Mayor Frank Kelty said Unalaska should learn its options.
+Wayfair, Inc. decision — and Mayor Frank Kelty said Unalaska should learn its options.

 "I think it's worthwhile to get more information on this topic," said Kelty.
 "See how it might work — and if it will be a benefit."